-I had blacked out and hadn't heard a word from the phone.
-The worst promise in the world: "I'll call you back."
-Waiting to see if he really would and what news he would bring.
+I had blacked out and didn't hearhadn't heard a word from the phone.
+The worst promise in the world, "I'll call you back."
+Waiting to see if they really dohe really would and what news they will bring, he would bring.

-It was 8pm when he called.
+It was 8pm when he called to tell me the news.
 I don't actually remember hearing him tell me, so maybe it didn't happen and I'm still asleep staring at my parents' wedding photo.

-I jerk again and wake up in a hospital bed, crying, holding a stranger's hand while a nurse sticks a needle in my arm.
+I jerk again and wake up in a hospital bed, crying, holding a stranger's hand while a nurse stucksticks a needle in my arm.
 "See, all done."